 Meditation, Buddhism and discussion led by a group of young Buddhists, with an experienced teacher joining us each month.
-In July, LBC Chair Suryagupta explores the Buddha’s kind but uncompromising response to grief and loss.
+In April we explore how we can go about approaching the mystery of reality in its fullness.

 The Winslow Boy (1999).
 A dashing barrister, a determined suffragette, a boy wrongly accused.
 Or is he?
 Rattigan’s famous play, adapted by David Mamet; a witty, elegant period piece, beautifully played.

 Systematically discover two meditation practices that can cultivate a calm, focused mind and transform your relationship to the world around you.
 A day for complete beginners to learn meditation from scratch but also a chance for those with some experience to re-establish their practice on sound principles.

 Gather with other men aged 18 – 30 for a week spent evoking the energy, courage and sense of adventure that’s essential for a life of meaning and transformation.
 Expect discussion, meditation, ritual, friendship and a keynote talk from Jnanavaca.